Phones for a Fresh Start

 Every phone recycled, is one less phone in the landfill.

 A new start for people fleeing domestic abuse

 While Phones for a Fresh Start is committed to minimizing our province’s environmental footprint, the program is also about helping others in our community.

-In partnership with the Provincial Association of Transition Houses and Services Saskatchewan (PATHS), all proceeds from the recycling process have been used to buy and donate nearly $78,000 in prepaid phone cards and more than 3000 wireless phones for distribution across 21 PATH shelter agencies in the province.
+In partnership with the Provincial Association of Transition Houses and Services Saskatchewan (PATHS), all proceeds from the recycling process have been used to buy and donate nearly $96,000 in prepaid phone cards and nearly 4,000 wireless phones for distribution across 21 PATH shelter agencies in the province.

 Many people in shelters have left their abusive home with nothing.
 A simple wireless phone helps them to stay in contact with family and friends, look for jobs or a new home, and most of all, provides them with the comfort of having a phone in hand for safety’s sake.

 Jo-Anne Dusel, PATHS Executive Director